 What’s the most expensive car insurance for an electric vehicle?

 Electric cars are even more expensive to insure than hybrids, with the most expensive on our list costing $4,150 a year for car insurance.
-Like hybrids, the most expensive electric vehicles to insure are sports cars with big engines, high sticker prices and very high top speeds.
+Like hybrids, the most expensive electric vehicles to insure are sports cars with big engines, high sticker prices and high top speeds.

 “Car insurance is more expensive for EVs because EV vehicles cost more than gas-powered vehicles and have higher repair and replacement costs for damaged parts.
 Hybrid vehicles have the same issue.
 Due to the vehicle being more expensive to repair, the insurance will inevitably be more,” says Nadia Bical, vice president at Bical Auto Mall in New York.